octorin/octorin.github.io/_posts/2020-04-25-regularity.md

 <div style="text-align: right"> Q.E.D </div>
 ---

 It turns out that we need stronger assumptions to ensure consistency of the MLE if $\Theta$ is at least countably infinite.
-While Lehman and Casella show an example in which consistency breaks down when $\Theta$ is countable, I couldn't find a in general proof of this claim (of course, one counter-example suffices to show that a claim is wrong).
-So, we'll take this assertion as a fact and proceed with infinite parameter spaces.
+While Lehman and Casella show counter-example in which consistency breaks down when $\Theta$ is countable, I couldn't find more general statement (of course, one counter-example suffices to make the case).
+So, we'll take this as a fact and proceed with infinite parameter spaces.

 We add two more regularity conditions